 In this video you will learn more about heart failure:

 The most common cause of heart failure is the damage to the muscles of your heart, as a result of previous heart attacks.
-However, there is an increasing evidence that sleep apnea has a link with congestive heart failure.
+However, there is an increasing evidence that sleep apnea has a link with heart failure.

 For example, a recent study shows that patients with severe and moderate obstructive sleep apnea had higher left ventricular mass and left ventricular mass index, and left ventricular global dysfunction.

-increase blood pressure
+• increase blood pressure,

-impair ventricular function
+• impair ventricular function,

-increase pulmonary artery pressure
+• increase pulmonary artery pressure,

-cause diabetes, when your risk for heart failure can be eight times greater that of someone who doesn't have diabetes.
+• cause diabetes, when your risk for heart failure can be eight times greater that of someone who doesn't have diabetes.

 Other heart failure causes are:

-diabetes
+• diabetes

-heart muscle disease or inflamamtion
+• heart muscle disease or inflammation

-thyroid disease
+• thyroid disease

-severe lung disease
+• severe lung disease

-The damage of heart failure is permanent.
-Once it happens, it doesn't go away, even if medication or surgery makes your symptoms disappear.
 The more damage your heart receives, the less able it is to sustain the lifestyle you want to live.

 This is why prevention is so critical and the earlier you start, the better your chances of saving your heart.